rafworkonly/rafworkonly.github.io/_posts/2026-06-20-How-to-submit.md

 - What do we need to change?

 You can:
-- Add photos if you send them via whatsapp (compressed)
+- Add photos if you send them via whatsapp
-- Contribute to the project in another way
+- Contribute to the project in another way (let us know how)

 Enjoy writing!